Prioritizing Spiritual Growth in 2023

 As human beings, we were designed to be in community.
 From Eden to Eternity, God's design that we live in community with others and Himself is abundantly clear.
 The Body of Christ is a gift that God gave to us, His people, so that we might grow in Him together.
 Thus, one of the best things we can do to invest in our spiritual development is to get involved in a church.
 This means more than simply attending service to check it off of our spiritual to-do list.
 It means being an active member of the Body of Christ.
 The Biblical model of the Church puts Christ at the head, with every individual member having a unique function and serving a unique purpose (Ephesians 4:4).
 When we are active in the Body of Christ, we experience the love, unity, instruction, edification, and accountability that Christian community offers.
 Through consistent attendance and active involvement in our local churches, we can be plugged into different ministry areas, Bible studies, and service opportunities which all serve to grow us in our walk with God.

 We hope that these tips will help you grow in your relationship with the Lord this year!
-Praying blessings over your life and cheering you on,
+We are applying these steps to our lives too and will be cheering you on every day.

 Leave a comment